Food Allergy and Sensitivity Testing

 - Joint Depositions: joint pain and immune mediated arthritis

 - Mood/Attention Disorders: anxiety, depression, irritability, hyperactivity, lack of concentration

 - Fatigue and pain

-Blood testing through our clinic provides a simple and practical means for Dr. Dempster to uncover potential causes of allergic sensitivities.
+Blood testing through our clinic provides a simple and practical means for Dr. Dempster, ND to uncover potential causes of allergic sensitivities.